alexmilowski/data-science/activities/nosql-databases/README.md

 In reality, this just configures the client.
 Each connection over the protocol you are using will send authentication information.
 In the above case, a request will use a HTTP DIGEST challenge response.

+## 3.4 Inserting Data ##

+MarkLogic supports a variety of data formats other than just JSON.
+In this activity, we'll focus on the ability to store JSON data.

+Documents can be written directly to the database simplying calling `write()` on `db.documents`:

+    var docs = [ { uri: "/test/A.json", content: { id: "A", animal: "monkey" } }, { uri: "/test/B.json", content: { id: "B", animal: "dog" } }, { uri: "/test/C.json", content: { id: "C", animal: "cat" } } ];
+    db.documents.write(docs).result(
+       function(response) { response.documents.forEach(function(document) { console.log("Stored "+document.uri); }); },
+       logError
+    );

+The method takes a single document description or an array of descriptions.

+The description must have a `uri` property but may contain other metadata.
+The most common options are:

+   * `uri` — the URI of the document being stored
+   * `content` — the JSON content object
+   * `contentType` — the media type of the document (typically application/json)
+   * `collections` — an array of collection URIs to which this document belongs

+You can update the metadata for a document by just omitting the `content` property.
+The content of the document will remain the same but any other metadata provided will be replaced by the operation.

+## 3.5 Deleting Data ##

+You can delete a single document by URI:

+    db.documents.remove('/test/D.json').result(
+       function(response) {
+          console.log(JSON.stringify(response));
+       }
+    );

+Or a whole collection by URI:

+    db.documents.removeAll({ collection: "/tests"}).result(
+       function(response) {
+          console.log(JSON.stringify(response));
+       }
+    );

+## 3.6 Querying Data ##

+Through the Node.js API, queries built from functional expressions that compile into XQuery underneath.
+A call to `db.documents.query()` returns a set of documents (or portions of them) that match your query.
+From the query object you can specify various slices (partitions, portions, etc.) that let you subset the matching results.

+Note: we'll be using this abbreviation for the marklogic.queryBuilder API:

+    var qb = marklogic.queryBuilder;

+In this section, well use the following helper function"

+A simple query by example can be constructed as:

+    db.documents.query(qb.where(qb.byExample( { id: 'A' }))).result(dumpResult);

+This will return all the documents that have a 'test' property that has the value 'A'.

+In query by example, you can use combinations of properties and structures as well:

+    db.documents.query(qb.where(qb.byExample( { id: 'A', animal: 'monkey' }))).result(dumpResult);

+Results can be paginated by selecting a particular slice.
+For example, the first three:

+    db.documents.query(qb.where(qb.byExample( { id: 'A' })).slice(1,3)).result(dumpResult);

+You can also use the `slice()` method to extract portions of the results.
+This is useful if the resulting document is complex or large and you only need a small portion.

+The `extract` method takes a path expression (see [Traversing JSON Documents Using XPath](https://docs.marklogic.com/guide/app-dev/json#id_10326) ):

+    db.documents.query(qb.where(qb.byExample( { id: 'A' })).slice(qb.extract("/animal"))).result(dumpResult);

+You can read more about how to manipulate the query results in [Refining Query Results](http://docs.marklogic.com/guide/node-dev/search#id_24160).

 # 4. Activity #